Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

-Overall, the estimated bistatic range and Doppler frequency exhibited trends that are broadly consistent with the geometry-based reference.
+Overall, the estimated bistatic range and Doppler frequency are broadly consistent with the geometry-based reference.
 It should be noted that the tracking system captures the motion of a marker attached to the target's head, while the Doppler estimates may be influenced by distributed scattering from multiple body parts.
 Therefore, perfect agreement is not expected.

-More specifically, Fig.~\ref{fig:peak}\subref{fig:range-time-peak} corresponds to the delay--time heatmap shown in Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h_tau-t}.
-The bistatic range shown here is given by $c\tau^\star$ extracted from the delay--Doppler representation, rather than by directly taking the peak of the residual CIR $\tilde{h}(\tau,t)$.
+More specifically, Fig.~\ref{fig:peak}\subref{fig:range-time-peak} corresponds to the delay--time heatmap in Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h_tau-t}.
+The bistatic range shown here is given by $c\tau^\star$ extracted from the delay--Doppler representation, rather than the peak of the residual CIR $\tilde{h}(\tau,t)$.

-In Fig.~\ref{fig:peak}\subref{fig:doppler-time-peak}, the estimated Doppler frequency $\nu^\star$ is shown together with the corresponding effective radial velocity $-\nu^\star\lambda/2$, evaluated using \eqref{eq:doppler-velocity-mono}, on the right axis.
+In Fig.~\ref{fig:peak}\subref{fig:doppler-time-peak}, the estimated Doppler frequency $\nu^\star$ is shown together with the effective radial velocity $-\nu^\star\lambda/2$.
 For typical \mbox{Wi-Fi} carrier frequencies, human motion gives rise to Doppler frequencies on the order of several tens of hertz \cite{Wang2016UbiCompGait,Xu2017IMWUT}.
-With a uniform time grid of $\varDelta t \approx \SI{1}{\milli\second}$, the resulting effective Doppler bandwidth of $\pm\SI{500}{\hertz}$ is therefore sufficient for capturing such motion-induced Doppler components.
+With a uniform time grid of $\varDelta t \approx \SI{1}{\milli\second}$, the resulting effective Doppler bandwidth of $\pm\SI{500}{\hertz}$ is therefore sufficient to capture such motion-induced Doppler components.

-The peak of $s(\tau,\nu;t)$, i.e., $(\tau^\star, \nu^\star)$, provides intuitive point estimates of the bistatic range and Doppler frequency, but does not capture the full Doppler energy distribution.
+The peak of $s(\tau,\nu;t)$, i.e., $(\tau^\star, \nu^\star)$, provides point estimates of the bistatic range and Doppler frequency, but does not capture the full Doppler energy distribution.
 To complement this point-wise representation, we additionally examined a Doppler--time representation obtained by incoherently integrating the power $\lvert s(\tau,\nu;t) \rvert^2 $ along the delay axis, as shown in Fig.~\ref{fig:s_nu-t}.
 This representation visualizes the temporal Doppler energy and exhibits a similar trend to that in Fig.~\ref{fig:peak}\subref{fig:doppler-time-peak}; however, the two representations are not directly comparable, as they are derived through different aggregation procedures.

-\subsection{Comparison with Frequency-Domain Magnitude-Based Wi-Fi Sensing}
+\subsection{Comparison with Frequency-Domain Magnitude-Based \mbox{Wi-Fi} Sensing}